 Optimising the Content

 The Topic section is used to group various types of content into one section to provide information conveniently.
-This could be a recent case study, a product or product range or even an arm of business.
+This could be a recent case study, a product or product range or arm of business.
 In a Topic articles, videos, galleries, and documents can be included.

 Creating a Worthwhile Topic

-How you name an image is extremely important.
-Though it feels like a small part of the overall content, an image can really help to engage readers with the content they are seeing.
+Naming an image is extremely important as it can really help to engage readers with the content they are seeing.
 Images can also help to illustrate a point, especially in the case of charts and graphs. first consider the file name as this helps Google understand what the image is of, without it being seen.
 So an image of a baggage handling conveyor belt at Heathrow, for example, should be called heathrow-baggage-handling-conveyor.